brainfo/happy/README.md

 ## Fork To do

 - [x] chunck all sql insert command to get around too many records issue (too many nuclei or cell prediction to be saved, especially)
-- [ ] convert the graph_model.pt to be state_dict only. for the loading using newer versions of torch.
+- [x] convert the graph_model.pt to be state_dict only. for the loading using newer versions of torch.
 (I am on torch 2.6.0+cu124)
-- [ ] otherwise, re-trian the graph model using torch 2.6.1, cuda 12.8